Images shot with the vintage Super-Takumar 55mm f1.8

 There you go.

+I did take more photographs that included his face but they missed out too much of the lower details.
 I could have put one of them here instead, but I think the headless one is the strongest of the three.

 I’m also trying to learn how to better leave things out of my photographs and think the one above works without the Buddha’s face.